OpsHub Empowers Teams to Collaborate with Major Enhancements to Community Edition

 OpsHub Integration Manager announces major enhancements to its Community Edition, empowering software innovation teams to seamlessly collaborate across best of breed tools.
 The enhancements offer comprehensive integration support for leading DevOps tools such as: DevOps tools: Azure DevOps (Server and Services), Atlassian Jira, Micro Focus ALM, ServiceNow, Jama Connect, Digital.ai Agility, Rally, and Jira Align.

-PALO ALTO, Calif., April 12, 2022 /PRNewswire-PRWeb/ -- OpsHub, Inc., the leading provider of ALM integration and migration solutions for enterprises, today announced major enhancements to OpsHub Integration Manager, Community Edition.
+OpsHub, Inc., the leading provier of ALM integration and migration solutions for enterprises, today announced major enhancements to OpsHub Integration Manager, Community Edition.

 The Community Edition empowers teams to make informed decisions by making rich information available in the tool of their choice.
 It supports integration between some of the leading DevOps tools: Azure DevOps (Server and Services), Atlassian Jira, Micro Focus ALM, ServiceNow, Jama Connect, Digital.ai Agility, Rally, and Jira Align.
 Users of OIM (OpsHub Integration Manager) Community Edition also benefit from extensive support through the OpsHub Community Portal.